bareerahanif/paint-app-c-plus-plus/README.md

 # paint-app-c-plus-plus
-This paint app lets users draw shapes with keyboard and mouse.
-Each shape is tied to a key press for easy switching.
-It's an intro to interactive graphics programming, showcasing integration of keyboard and mouse inputs for a functional drawing experience.
+This project, leveraging the OpenCV library, enables users to draw shapes with keyboard and mouse interactions.
+Each shape corresponds to a key press, facilitating easy mode switching.
+Capturing keyboard and mouse inputs, users can draw lines, rectangles, circles, freehand lines, and arrow lines on the canvas.
+It's an introduction to interactive graphics programming, showcasing integration of inputs for a functional drawing experience.